-- I. Whole brain radiation therapy (WBRT) - A. Up to 15 fractions of WBRT using radiation planned with complex isodose technique is considered medically necessary.
+- I. Whole brain radiation therapy (WBRT) - A. Up to 15 fractions of WBRT using radiation planned with conventional isodose technique is considered medically necessary.
 The use of three-dimensional conformal radiation therapy (3DCRT) or image-guided radiation therapy (IGRT) is considered not medically necessary. - II.
-Hippocampal-avoidance whole brain radiation therapy (HA-WBRT) - A. HA-WBRT is considered medically necessary using 10 fractions of intensity-modulated radiation therapy (IMRT) for an individual when ALL of the following criteria are met: - 1.
-Prognosis of at least 4 months - 2.
-Karnofsky performance status (KPS) of at least 70 or an Eastern Cooperative Oncology Group (ECOG) performance status of at least 2 - 3.
+Hippocampal-avoidance whole brain radiation therapy (HA-WBRT) - A. HA-WBRT is considered medically necessary using 10 fractions of intensitymodulated radiation therapy (IMRT) for an individual when ALL of the following criteria are met: - 1.
+Prognosis of at least 4 months - Karnofsky performance status (KPS) of at least 70 or an Eastern Cooperative Oncology Group (ECOG) performance status of at least 2 - 3.
 Absence of leptomeningeal disease - 4.
-Primary histology is not germ cell, small cell, lymphoma or unknown

-III.
-Stereotactic radiosurgery (SRS)

-- A. Determination of medical necessity - 1.
+Primary histology is not germ cell, small cell, lymphoma or unknown - III.
+Stereotactic radiosurgery (SRS) - A. Determination of medical necessity - 1.
 SRS is considered medically necessary for an individual when ALL of the following criteria are met: - a.
 KPS of at least 70 - b.
 Systemic disease is under control or good options for systemic treatment are available - c.
 Absence of leptomeningeal disease - d.
-Primary histology is not germ cell, small cell, or lymphoma - B. Treatment and retreatment - 1.
-Initial treatment with SRS for brain metastases is considered medically necessary when BOTH of the following conditions are met: - No lesion is greater than 5 cm and all lesions can be treated in a single treatment plan in a single fraction (for SRS) or 2 to 5 fractions (for fractionated SRS) - b.
-Note that all lesions present on imaging must be targeted as a single episode of care.
-If in order to accomplish this, more than 5 fractions are needed, each fraction must be billed as 3DCRT or IMRT, depending on the planning technique, as the definition of fractionated SRS is not met.
+Primary histology is not germ cell, small cell, or lymphoma - e.
+All lesions present on imaging can be treated in a single treatment plan in a single fraction (for SRS) or 2 to 5 fractions (for fractionated SRS).
+If more than 5 fractions are needed as part of a single episode of care, each fraction must be billed as 3DCRT or IMRT, depending on the planning technique, as the definition of fractionated SRS is not met.